 \subsection{Trees}

-If $X$ moves on finite trees, we can give a bijection from edges to vertices since trees have no circle.
-This bijection allows us to obtain the information whether an edge is traversed or not by empirical measure $L^{n+1}$.
-Therefore, by Definition \ref{Def for p_u on tree}, the transition probability from $X_n$ to $X_{n+1}$ can be expressed by $\hat{p}_{L^{n+1}}$, which uniquely determined by the empirical measure $L^{n+1}$.
-Applying the procedure for proving Theorem \ref{estimate for rate} and Theorem \ref{rate function 0} of $\mathcal{Z}$ to $X$ on trees, we can obtain the LDP for $L^{n}$ directly.
-However, this fact does not hold on general graphs with circles.
+If a $\delta$-ORRW $X$ moves on a finite tree, the absence of cycles allows us to construct a bijection between edges and vertices.
+This bijection makes it possible to determine whether an edge has been traversed directly from the empirical measure $L^{n+1}$.
+Consequently, by Definition \ref{Def for p_u on G}, the transition probability from $X_n$ to $X_{n+1}$ can be written as ${p}_{L^{n+1}}$, which is uniquely determined by $L^{n+1}$.
+Applying the same procedure used to prove Theorem \ref{estimate for rate} and Theorem \ref{rate function 0} of $\mathcal{Z}$ to $X$ on trees, we obtain the LDP for $L^{n}$ directly.
+This simplification, however, does not extend to general graphs containing cycles.